tisonpatrik/pysystemtradeOnContainers/README.md

 ## Future Considerations

-In the future, I plan to maintain a list of issues and areas for improvement, which will include:
+This is a prioritized list of issues and areas for improvement:
-- Known Issues: For example, the current lack of extensive testing.
-- Refactoring Plans: Such as reworking the entire data injection process.
+- Finish base functionality of pysystemtrade application
+- Grpc Integration: Implementing gRPC for better communication between core services.
+- API Gateway: Setting up an API Gateway as the entry point for the entire application.
+- Testing: currently it does not exist
+- Performance Optimization: Switching from Pandas to Polars for faster data processing.
+- Refactoring Plans: Breaking down raw_data service into smaller, more manageable components.
+- Logging: Currently, logging happens only in the terminal.
+A proper logging solution should be implemented for better traceability and debugging.1
+- Monitoring: Monitoring does not exist and needs to be established for better observability of trading system.
+- CI/CD Pipeline: Setting up a continuous integration and deployment pipeline.
-- Nice-to-Have Features: Potential enhancements like switching from Pandas to Polars, implementing gRPC for better communication, or moving towards a Kubernetes-based infrastructure.
+- Infrastructure: moving towards a Kubernetes-based infrastructure.

 Any feedback or contributions to these areas would be highly appreciated as we continue to develop and refine this project.